jon-jacky/home/design.md

 21 Apr 2020 and ongoing, most recent 5 Jun 2024:  <a name="21-Apr-2020"></a>
    designs for blogs, personal web pages, etc., most recent at the top.
+   Some of these pages have changed their design so the comments here no longer apply.

 - <https://tinyawards.net/?2024> -
   Unusual background color.
 No text on the first page, only a line drawing.
-  Scroll down to see the text, in a single column with very wide margins, short sections separated by simple graphics.
+Scroll down to see the text, large type in a single centered column with very wide margins,   short sections separated by simple graphics.

 - <https://blog.taoetc.org/my_new_computer/index.html> -
   Wide margins, restful background color, unaggressive typography,